 - Gather information about the event you wish to organize, particularly group sales, limits, time frames, etc. Please note that we try to keep ticket costs under $10/student.

 - Fill out the online form below a minimum of three weeks (21 days) in advance.
-No requests less than three weeks in advance will be considered.
 (Please note: Some events require a longer advance purchase time.
 For example, if a certain number of tickets must be purchased in order to qualify for the group sales rate, then the proposal should be submitted accordingly to allow enough time to coordinate the details.)